 The Rise of Medici Family Members in the Catholic Church

-The Medici family’s journey from banking in Florence to power within the Catholic Church changed both religious and political life in Europe.
+The Medici family’s journey from banking in Florence to power within the Catholic Church changed European religious and political life.

 Their legacy of political intrigue, artistic patronage, and papal leadership shaped the course of the Italian Renaissance.